jasperdekeuk/PLCsim-Advanced-Manager/README.md

 > Make sure the port is not in use yet.
 The default port is 5000.
 >
 > The `"http://*:5000"` in the appsettings.json file means that the server will listen to all incoming connections on port 5000.
 > Thus the server will be accessible from other devices in the network.
 This requires admin rights.
-You can delete this line of you only want to work locally
+You can delete this line if you only want to work locally
 >
 > To reach the server from another device in the network, you have to know the IP address of the device running the server.
-> You can access the server like <serverIP>:<port>
+> You can access the server like serverIP:port